EveryOneIsGross/matmolQUERY/README.md

 This project uses OpenAI api to generate a variety of responses to a given prompt, and then summarizes the responses based on sentiment analysis.
 The unique aspect of this project is the use of a "matmol" table to create a multi-layered, multiplexed response set.

-# Expensive

-The number of API calls depends on the number of responses generated for each cell in the matrix:

-Outer nodes (cells on the edges of the matrix) generate 3 responses each.
-Inner nodes (cells not on the edges) generate 5 responses each.
-In a 3x3 matrix, all nodes are considered outer nodes because all of them are on the edge of the matrix.
-Therefore, each of the 9 cells would generate 3 responses.

-So, for a 3x3 matrix, your script would make 3 (responses per cell) * 9 (cells) = 27 API calls.

 ## Temperature Control

 The matmol table is to generate a variety of responses at different "temperatures".
 In the context of AI language models, "temperature" refers to the randomness of the model's responses.
 At low temperatures, the model is more deterministic and likely to choose the most likely response.
 At high temperatures, the model's responses are more diverse and can sometimes be surprising.
 In this project, the table is a two-dimensional grid where each cell corresponds to a different temperature setting.
 This creates a broad spectrum of responses, from conservative to creative.